crlabgeorgetown/behavioral/development_instructions/repositoryStructure.md

-This will have the instructions and examples for future task development (or editing, using the new system under behavioral/task).

 # Structure of Repository - `crlabgeorgetown/behavioral/` #

 Main repository (directory, or folder) for task development, distribution, and storage.
 Contains configuration files and internal guidance (such as instructions, TO-DOs, and code configuration).